GenSpectrum/evobench/evobench-evaluator/docs/overview.md

   with every run (a configurable `remaining_count`, `remaining_error_budget` and `current_boost` which can temporarily increase the priority, currently just for the initial run which then sets it back to zero).
+(You can see the full information on jobs via `evobench-run list -v`.)

 * One commit leads to the insertion of any number of jobs as statically determined in the configuration, with different